 The Audubon Society of Omaha Prairie Preserve

-Formerly known as the Jensen Prairie, this 13-acre eastern tall grass prairie preserve is home to over 80 species of forbs (flowers) and grasses as well as several mammals such as badgers, fox, rabbits, gophers, and three species of mice including the rare meadow jumping mouse.
+Formerly known as the Jensen Prairie, this 20-acre eastern tall grass prairie preserve is home to over 75 species of forbs (flowers) and grasses as well as several mammals such as badgers, foxes, rabbits, gophers, and three species of mice including the rare meadow jumping mouse.
 The prairie additionally hosts several species of snakes and grassland birds.

-The prairie was purchased with a grant from The Nebraska Environmental Trust and management assistance grants from The Iowa West Foundation, National Fish and Wildlife Foundation, The Papio Missouri River Natural Resources District and many generous donations from members of Omaha Audubon Society.
+The prairie was purchased with a grant from The Nebraska Environmental Trust and management assistance grants from The Iowa West Foundation, National Fish and Wildlife Foundation, The Papio Missouri River Natural Resources District and many generous donations from members of Audubon Society of Omaha.

-The Audubon Society of Omaha recently acquired the only known Loess Hills-type prairie in Nebraska.
-Saved from the plow and other incursions, the 10-acre cemetery prairie remains as it was when Native Americans were its only human inhabitants.
-This site will be extremely valuable to botanists and others dedicated to preserving remaining native prairies and plants.
+Surrounding the Cuming City Cemetery, this 10-acre preserve is the only known virgin, Loess Hills-type prairie in Nebraska.
+Saved from the plow and other incursions, the prairie remains as it was when Native Americans were its only human inhabitants.